BlueCannonBall/sockroute/README.md

     }
 }
 ```
-In the sample above, the socket router is set up to route all connections on port 8080 to 127.0.0.1:8000.
-Run Sockroute with `sockroute --config config.json`.
-If no configuration file is specified, Sockroute looks for a file called config.json in the current directory.
+In the example above, the socket router is set up to route all connections on port 8080 to 127.0.0.1:8000.
+Run sockroute with `sockroute --config config.json`.
+If no configuration file is specified, sockroute looks for a file called config.json in the current directory.

 ## Build & Install
 ```